moj-analytical-services/rpackage_training/README.md

 While no sensitive data should be stored in the package, it is helpful to include some non-sensitive data to make the development of functions and package testing easier.
 Where the data are sensitive, fake data should be generated instead.

-Any data included within the package should be in the form of a minimal tidy data set.
-Tidy datasets are easy to manipulate, model and visualise, and have a specific structure; each variable being a column, each observation a row, and each type of observational unit a table such that data corresponding to different types of observational unit (e.g. offenders and offender managers) are stored in separate tables.
-More information about tidy data can be found here: https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html
+Any data included within the package should be in the form of a minimal tidy data set, as these are easy to manipulate, model and visualise.
+Tidy datasets have a specific structure; each variable being a column, each observation a row, and each type of observational unit a table (so for example data relating to offenders and offender managers would be stored in separate tables).
+More information about tidy data can be found [here](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).

 The best way to store the data inside the package is as an .rda file, which stores the data in a format native to R. Compared with keeping the data in a .csv file, this format:

 - Is faster to restore the data to R
 - Keeps R specific information encoded in the data (e.g. attributes, variable types)

-To create a nice .rda file:
+To create a nice .rda file from your .csv file:

 1. Create a sub-directory called 'data-raw' in your project Rstudio folder by running the command: